Eddesh/9_Customer-Churn-Prediction---Streamlit/README.md

 ## Project Overview
 This project involves building a churn prediction model for a bank's customer base.
 As a Data Scientist, my role is to develop a classification model that can predict customer churn effectively.
 The project follows a structured process, including data preprocessing, model training, model evaluation, and deployment.
 Two machine learning algorithms, Random Forest and XGBoost, were compared to find the optimal solution, which is then saved and deployed for future predictions.

+### Dataset Description
+The dataset contains information on bank customers, including various demographic, financial, and behavioral attributes that may influence their likelihood of churning.
+The columns in the dataset are as follows:

+id: Unique identifier for each record.
+CustomerId: Unique identifier for each customer.
+Surname: Customer’s surname.
+CreditScore: Customer's credit score.
+Geography: Customer's country.
+Gender: Customer's gender.
+Age: Customer's age.
+Tenure: Number of years the customer has been with the bank.
+Balance: Customer's account balance.
+NumOfProducts: Number of products the customer has with the bank.
+HasCrCard: Indicates if the customer has a credit card (1 = Yes, 0 = No).
+IsActiveMember: Indicates if the customer is an active member (1 = Yes, 0 = No).
+EstimatedSalary: Customer's estimated salary.
+Churn: Target variable indicating if the customer has churned (1 = Yes, 0 = No).

 ### Step 1: Data Preprocessing and Model Training
 The Jupyter notebook file Modelling_1.ipynb contains the data preprocessing steps and the code for training and comparing two classification algorithms: Random Forest and XGBoost.
 The model with the highest performance is selected and saved as a pickle file for later use.